MikeyBurkman/eggnog/README.md

 ### Misc Notes
   - The init() function will only be called if the module is either the starting module, or is a transitive dependency of the starting module.
   - Module IDs follow the directory structure, though are (by default) period-deliminated.
 So if file 'myapp/utils/logger' is loaded with 'myapp' as the root, then the ID becomes 'utils.logger'.
-  - IDs are case-insensitive.
+  - IDs are case-insensitive for local modules.
 If you have two files who only differ by their casing, then you should probably rename one of them, because that's just bad form.
+  - In the case of local and external dependencies having the same ID, the import() function on the eggnog object passed to init() will always favor local dependencies.
+You can work around this by explicitly calling eggnog.importLocal(id) or eggnog.importExt(id);

 ##### Documentation TODO
   - Other methods available on the context.